anasalaqeel/capstone/README.md

 ## API Reference

 ## Getting Started
 Base URL: This application can be run locally.
-The hosted version is at `https://ry-fsnd-capstone.herokuapp.com`.
+The hosted version is at `https://my-udacity-capstone-project.herokuapp.com/`.

 Authentication: This application requires authentication to perform various actions.
-All the endpoints require various permissions, except the root (or health) endpoint, that are passed via the `Bearer` token.
+All the endpoints require various permissions, except the root endpoint, that are passed via the `Bearer` token.

 The application has three different types of roles:
-- User
+- Assistant
-  - can only view the list of artist and movies and can view complete information for any actor or movie
+  - can only view the list of actors and movies.
-  - has `get:actors, get:actors-info, get:movies, get:movies-info` permissions
+  - has `view:actors, view:movies` permissions.
-- Manager
+- Director
-  - can perform all the actions that `User` can
+  - can perform all the actions that `Assistant` can.
-  - can also create an actor and movie and also update respective information
+  - can only create an actor and also update respective information.
-  - has `patch:actor, patch:movie, post:actor, post:movie` permissions in addition to all the permissions that `User` role has
+  - has `add:actors, delete:actors, edit:actors, edit:movies, view:actors, view:movies` permissions.
-- Admin
+- Producer
-  - can perform all the actions that `Manager` can
+  - can perform all the actions that `Director` can.
-  - can also delete an actor or a movie
+  - can also add an actor or a movie, edit and delete any actor or movie.
-  - has `delete:actor, delete:movie` permissions in addition to all the permissions that `Manager` role has
+  - has `add:actors, add:movies, delete:actors, delete:movies, edit:actors, edit:movies, get:movies, view:actors, view:movies` permissions.

 ## Error Handling
 Errors are returned as JSON objects in the following format:
 ```
 {
+    "success": false,
     "error": 404,
-    "message": "The requested URL was not found on the server.
-If you entered the URL manually please check your spelling and try again.",
-    "success": false
+    "message": "resource not found"
 }
 ```

 The API will return the following errors based on how the request fails:
- - 400: Bad Request
  - 401: Unauthorized
- - 403: Forbidden
  - 404: Not Found
- - 405: Method Not Allowed
  - 422: Unprocessable Entity
  - 500: Internal Server Error